rssalessio/ModelFreeActiveExplorationRL/README.md

 ## FAQ/Problems

 - If you encounter problems plotting the results using a Jupyter notebook on Linux, remember to install the necessary latex packages `sudo apt-get install dvipng texlive-latex-extra texlive-fonts-recommended cm-super` (check here [https://stackoverflow.com/questions/11354149/python-unable-to-render-tex-in-matplotlib])
+- Sometimes you need to create a `data` folder to make sure that the results are saved correctly.